jamestansongen/30daysmaps2023/README.md

 ![Singapore](Maps/Day30.png)

 It has been a long 30 days so just want to end off with a reflection.
 Due to the nature of my work, I went on a few years hiatus making maps and anything geospatial related.
-Doing my MSc and this hashtag#30DayMapChallenge made me realise how much the techniques, tools and data evolve within a short span of time.
+Doing my MSc and this hashtag#30DayMapChallenge made me realise how much the techniques, tools and data evolved within a short span of time.
 Over the course of this month, I picked up techniques like making a joyplot, population spike map, time slider, etc. I still have a lot to learn and improve on but I'm glad to be back on this path.
 Thank you everyone for the support along the way too :)

 Data Source: [data.gov.sg](data.gov.sg)